jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/DNSFilter-Annual-Security-Report-2024.md

 This probably should have been a hope more than a wish—after all, the attribution of who carried out an attack should matter less than the remediation and the “how”.
-Attribution continues to get more difficult as attackers share more tools and resort to Living\-Off\-The\-Land techniques.
+Attribution continues to get more difficult as attackers share more tools and resort to Living-Off-The-Land techniques.
 However, the desire to have that attribution will not subside.
 A trend that has been seen this year, presumably in order to feed that desire, has been to report early attribution before it’s really determined, but to hedge the risk as being “suspected” or “alleged” or “preliminary.”
 Still, as far as predictions go, this would technically be a miss.
 Yes,